MarekSalat/turbogears2-openshift-quickstart/README.rst

-TurboGears2 on Red Hat's OpenShift Express
+TurboGears2 with python 3.3 on Red Hat's OpenShift Express
 ==========================================

-This quickstart helps you get up and running with a fully-functional TurboGears2 instance on OpenShift.
+This quickstart helps you get up and running with a fully-functional TurboGears2 instance on OpenShift with python 3.3.
 It automatically handles creating a Python virtualenv, populating a MySQL database, and deploying your application to the cloud.